 Worst Taylor Swift Songs

-The music video for this song shattered the 24 hour YouTube viewing record and has become one of the biggest hits of 2017 in weeks, but does it deserve that honor...
+At its launch, the music video for this song shattered the 24 hour YouTube viewing record and became one of the biggest hits of 2017 in weeks, but did it deserve that honor?

 Critics of this song attacked Taylor's change of style and the excessive sampling of the song "I'm Too Sexy" by Right Said Fred, but there's something more sinister brewing.

-This single appears to be yet another parody-like feature of Taylor mocking and making fun of her past styles or selves.
-This would've been interesting had she not already done this in other singles like "Blank Space".
+This single appeared to be yet another parody-like feature of Taylor mocking and making fun of her past styles or selves.
+This would've been interesting had she not already done this in other songs like "Blank Space".

-On a positive note, her music video is very creative and different from past videos, but that doesn't excuse the boring chorus and uninspired lyrics.
+On a positive note, her music video was very creative and different from past videos, but that doesn't excuse the boring chorus and uninspired lyrics.